Fees and funding

 Sponsoring your pursuit of a master’s degree is an investment by your organization in its growth.

-• Your knowledge, skills and experience will be immediately applicable in your workplace and you’ll be able to contribute more to your organization.
+- You will immediately be able to apply the knowledge, skills and experience you gain to your workplace, and you’ll be able to contribute more to your organization.

-• The program draws from a diverse range of health-care industry expertise and provides insights from industry leaders that can be incorporated into your organization’s operations.
+- The program draws from a diverse range of health-care industry expertise and provides insights from industry leaders, which you’ll be able to incorporate into your organization’s operations.

-• Investing in your development signals your organization’s commitment to personal and professional development and nurturing and retaining top talent.
+- Investing in your development signals your organization’s commitment to personal and professional development and to nurturing and retaining top talent.

-• Your commitment to and career goals within your organization will be reinforced after graduation.
+- Your commitment to your organization and to your career goals will be reinforced once you graduate.

 Be thorough in your research and provide specific details in your business case to show the return on investment for your employer.
 Contact our recruitment team to discuss your business case.